Here's how a last-minute inquiry led to Jordan Chiles' first Olympic medal

 Jordan Chiles’ floor score update, explained

-Chiles ultimately struck bronze for the women’s floor finals, but it was initially set to go to Ana Bărbosu of the Romanian team.
-Bărbosu scored 13.700 on her routine, while Chiles scored 13.666, but per an inquiry from Chiles’ coach, the latter’s score was updated to 13.766, which shot Chiles up to third place.
+Chiles struck bronze for the women’s floor finals, but it was initially set to go to Ana Bărbosu of the Romanian team.
+Bărbosu scored 13.700 on her routine, while Chiles scored 13.666, but per an inquiry from Chiles’ coach, the latter’s score was updated to 13.766, which shot Chiles up to third place and booted Bărbosu from the running.